HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 | H.265 (x265) | Slower         | RF 24   |  3.2 FPS       | 0.13x          |  3.47 Mb/s     | 318.4 MB   |
 | H.265 (x265) | Veryslow       | RF 24   |  1.8 FPS       | 0.08x          |  3.46 Mb/s     | 317.2 MB   |

-Compared to x264, the x265 encoder is better optimized for high core count CPUs like the E5-2699 v4, and this shows in the faster encoder presets, nearly as fast as x264 on this computer, despite the additional computation required for H.265 video.
+Compared to x264, the x265 encoder is better optimized for high core count CPUs like the E5-2699 v4, and this shows in the faster encoder presets, which are nearly as fast as x264 on this computer despite the additional computation required for H.265 video.
 However, the significant computation time required by x265’s slower encoder presets make encoding extremely slow even on powerful computers, and actually increase file sizes in attempts to better preserve quality.

 The recommended best practice when adjusting these settings manually is to choose the slowest encoder preset that encodes comfortably fast on your computer, and accept subtle quality and file size variations.
 Even better, use one of HandBrake’s all-encompassing `Presets`, which will select a suitable encoder preset and other settings for you based on what is appropriate for the intended purpose.

 ## Performance comparison between video quality settings

-The General `Presets` maximize compatibility and flexibility by offering a choice between high performance and larger, higher quality files that take longer to encode and include additional features such as surround audio.
+Video quality can have a substantial impact on encoding speed and file size.

-Let’s see what happens when we change only the video quality, leaving all other settings alone.
+In this test, we’ve encoded the same high quality 2160p 4K video `Source` to 1080p while adjusting only the video quality, leaving all other settings alone.

 Higher RF values lead to lower picture quality and smaller file sizes, while lower RF values lead to higher picture quality and larger file sizes.
 You can read more about this on the [Adjusting quality](../workflow/adjust-quality.html) article.